• Skip to primary navigation

 The Northern part of India contains Punjabi, Hindi, Sindhi, Assami, Bihari, Bengali, and Nepali.
 In these parts clan exogamy, caste endogamy and taboos related to sexual relations between primary relations are practiced.

 Here the rule of sasan is followed in which a person cannot marry in his patri family and also avoid marriages with the sapindra relation.
-Brahmanic have Gotras which are an exogamous unit.
+Brahmanic has Gotras which are an exogamous unit.
 At times these castes are also classified into exogamous and endogamous gotras.

 Features of northern kinship in India